Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 Now, the last thing is cost.

-Comparing the cost difference per node used this time based on on-demand prices in the Tokyo region,
+Comparing the cost difference per node used in this study based on on-demand pricing in the Tokyo region,

 MemoryDB appears to be about 25% more expensive than ElastiCache.